MERCYHURST UNIVERSITY AT THE BOOKER T. WASHINGTON CENTER

 An academic plan is established for each student to ensure success at the next stage of education.
-For some, this means transferring very quickly, after a semester or two, while others may take a class or two at the Erie or North East campuses to help with their transition.
+For some, this means transferring very quickly, after a semester or two, while others may take a class or two at Mercyhurst's main campus to help with their transition.

 Who is your typical student?

 There are generally three types of students who enroll at the BTW Campus.
 The first is the student who is returning to college.
 For a multitude of reasons, this individual stopped going to school and is looking for another chance to earn a degree.
 Some return after one semester, while it may take others 20 years before they decide to go back.
 The second type of student at the BTW Campus has interest in attending college, but is uncertain on where to go or which major to study.
 The BTW Campus offers this student an opportunity to continue to make academic progress while determining future plans.
 The third type is the economically conscious student.
 These students understand the importance of a university education, but also appreciate the ability to take classes at the BTW Campus at an affordable cost.

 You and your family are welcome to visit our Booker T. Washington Campus at any time.
 These visits are great opportunities to tour our classrooms, speak with an admissions counselor to discuss applications and financial aid, or learn more about the course offerings and schedules that will work best for you.

 To schedule a visit, contact us using the information below.

 One of the hardest things about going to college is arranging the finances to pay for it.
 We strive to make quality college education accessible and affordable for everyone.
 We’re here to help here to help you through the financial aid process and find every scholarship, grant, and loan available to you.